 Sub-Test II – Arithmetic is designed to measure speed and accuracy in solving arithmetic problems of addition, subtraction, multiplication and division.
 Note that calculators are not permitted for this sub-test.
 Time allotted: 13 minutes

-Sub-test III – Checking is designed to measure your ability to check the accuracy of information on one list persons against information on a correct list.
+Sub-test III – Checking is designed to measure your ability to rapidly check the accuracy of information on one list of persons against information on a correct list.